 • Policy Reforms Can Strengthen Community Supervision: A framework to improve probation and parole The Pew Charitable Trusts, April, 2020“This report details the challenges facing community supervision systems around the country and outlines specific policy changes that states can make to achieve improved outcomes.”

-• Technical violations, immigration detainers, and other bad reasons to keep people in jail Prison Policy Initiative, March, 2020“We found that across 10 urban areas, the share of people held at least in part for probation or parole reasons ranged widely, from 6% to 58% of the average daily jail population.”
+• report thumbnail Technical violations, immigration detainers, and other bad reasons to keep people in jail Prison Policy Initiative, March, 2020“We found that across 10 urban areas, the share of people held at least in part for probation or parole reasons ranged widely, from 6% to 58% of the average daily jail population.”

 • Racial Inequities in New York Parole Supervision Kendra Bradner and Vincent Schiraldi, March, 2020“Black and Latinx people are significantly more likely than white people to be under supervision, to be jailed pending a violation hearing, and to be incarcerated in New York State prisons for a parole violation.”